claydotio/design-assets/game_images_guide.md

 - Supported file formats: .jpg .png

-### Feature Image
+### Icon Image

-Large image to be used at the top of detail pages.
-Also known as a "cover," "header," or "hero" graphic.

-It's recommended that these images contain the game's logo that is centered within the safe cropping margins (see guide).
+Square icon to be used in the Marketplace listings, as well as on device home screens.

+Icons should be completely square and fill the entire frame.
+Rounded corner, circles, and other non-square shapes are forwned upon.

-- Dimensions: 2560 x 420
+- Dimensions: 512 x 512
-- Minimum safe zone (center crop): 746 x 420 (16:9)
-- Optional
+- Required

 ### Accent Image